MJodkowski/Book-App/README.md

 WIP

 This is a front end application that connects to the Book-App-API.
 Technologies used include: React, Redux, React-Router and Materialize.
-The app is far from finished, but all of the fundamental features are working.
+The app is far from finished, but all of the basic features are working.

 TO DO:
 - split reducers;